Simon Glazer

-Simon Glazer (or Shimon Glazer; 1876?-1938) was an Orthodox rabbi who flourished at the turn of the twentieth century.
+Simon Glazer (or Shimon Glazer; 1876?-1938) was an Orthodox Jewish rabbi who flourished at the turn of the twentieth century.
 He was known for founding and leading two major organizations of American Orthodox rabbis.

 Background

 Born in a Lithuanian Jewish family in Kaunas, Lithuania (known as Kovno at the time, or Kovne in Glazer's native Yiddish), his year of birth is not certain, and may have been either 1876 or 1878.
 He was president of the Council of Orthodox Rabbis of the United States and Canada, and co-founded the Agudath ha-Rabbanim, the Assembly of Hebrew Orthodox Rabbis of America.

 Glazer's professional career was spent primarily in Montreal and New York City.
 He came to be the chief rabbi of the United Synagogues of Montreal and Quebec City before he moved to New York.